joereynolds/life/docs/pure-data/meteor/README.md

 frequency and the 9th and 25th partials (just like how a triangle wave starts to form).
 It has a quick attack and a slow decay.

+2) The use of `expr` and `spigot`

+Conditional logic was used to determine which oscillator gets to play what.
+`expr` does the bulk of the work while `spigot` opens and closes the gates.
 For a full write-up, see [here](https://github.com/joereynolds/life/docs/pure-data/meteors/docs/meteor.md)